tbrodbeck/summarization-toolbox/README.md

 ```sh
 tensorboard --logdir <tensorboard_log_dir>
 ```
 In the <tensorboard_log_dir> a _events.out.tfevents..._-file should exist.
-The directory is described by the folder structure in the training section.
+The default path is described by the folder structure in the training section.

 Example:
 ```sh